Are You Smarter than a 5th Grader? (American game show): Production

-"Are You Smarter than a 5th Grader" was originally created as a recurring segment on the Howard Stern Show although Stern was given no credit or mention for the TV series.
+Are You Smarter than a 5th Grader? was originally created as a recurring segment on The Howard Stern Show although Stern was given no credit or mention for the TV series.
 In November 2006 it was pitched as "Do You Remember Grade School?" by Burnett and Zoo Productions to network executives in the form of a six-question quiz; the only network president who was able to win on the quiz was Fox's Peter Liguori.
 On January 31, 2007, Fox announced that they had picked up the show for an initial six-episode run, and on February 9 Foxworthy was announced as host.
 Less than eight weeks after being pitched, the first episode aired.

 On November 6, 2014, Fox announced it would revive the series, with a new generation of fifth-graders, to its lineup as part of the summer season of the 2014–15 season.
-The new season features several changes, including a new panel of six regular fifth-grade students (whose usage & seating positions will rotate per episode), a new "Grade School Giveaway" feature on the $10,000 question, in which a school will win $10,000 towards improvements if the contestant answers their $10,000 question correctly, and the million dollar question is now from the sixth grade.
+The new season features several changes, including a new panel of six regular fifth-grade students (whose usage and seating positions will rotate per episode), a new "Grade School Giveaway" feature on the $10,000 question, in which a school will win $10,000 towards improvements if the contestant answers their $10,000 question correctly, and the million dollar question is now from the sixth grade.
 Foxworthy explained that the revival was the result of a conversation he had over dinner with Mark Burnett the previous year, in which he considered 5th Grader to be his favorite television role.
 When Fox approached him later in 2014 about reviving the series, he accepted the role with little hesitation.

 Original and revival versions on Fox

 Gameplay

-In each game, the contestant (an adult) is asked a series of 11 questions, spanning ten subjects (such as Animal Science, Spelling or Math) taken from textbooks for first through fifth grade students.
-Each question is associated with a grade level; there are two questions per grade, from first to fifth.
-The player can answer the questions (either true/false, a three-answered multiple-choice question, or short-answered question) in any order; contestants lock in their answers by pressing the button on the podium, and each correct answer raises their cumulative amount of winnings to the next level (see table at right; the question's value determines its difficulty, regardless of grade level); after answering the fifth question correctly, they are guaranteed to leave with at least $25,000.
-If the player correctly answers the first 10 questions, they are given the opportunity to answer a fifth-grade bonus question (sixth-grade in the 2015 revival) worth $1 million (see "Million Dollar Question" below).
-The prize money and the board layout is as follows:
+In each game, the contestant (an adult) is presented with a board of ten subjects (such as Animal Science, Spelling or Math) each associated with a grade level from first to fifth, with two questions per grade.
+Each subject represents a question (either true/false, a three-answered multiple-choice question, or short-answered question) taken from a textbook for students of the associated grade level.

+The player can select the subjects in any order.
+There is no time limit to answer.
+Contestants lock in their final answers by pressing the button on the podium.
+Each correct answer raises their total winnings to the next level of the show's money ladder.